Brand-Boosting-GmbH/shopify-theme-preview/README.md

 ### Create a preview link and add it to the comment
 The action searches for the `!preview` keyword in a pull request comment and replaces the entire comment with a table that includes a preview and editor link.
 The keyword can be changed to filter for a different string in the pull request comments.
 Remember to generate a `shopify_cli_theme_token` for the repository and pass it to the input of this action, along with the `shopify_flag_store`, which is your store URL.

+### Optional inputs
+Optionally you can add more inputs to the composite action like `build_step` and `dir`.
+These inputs are used if there are specific requirements to preview the theme like a custom build step or changing the route to a different path before the preview is generated.

 ```yaml
 run-name: Create Theme Preview by @${{ github.actor }}
 on: